jondeaton/Lisp/Readme.md

     42

 In this example the `make-adder` function returns a closure with the value of `n` captured within the closure.
-Because of this, recursive functions may declared, such as this recursive definition of the factorial function:
+Recursive functions may declared, such as this recursive definition of the factorial function:

     > (set 'factorial
         (lambda (n)